 Everything is close in Transnistria.
 The capital city is Tiraspol and the second-largest city is called Bendery.
 Both cities have interesting things to see, impressive government buildings from eras past, historical monuments, and nice places to taste the local cuisine.
 Transnistria has everything a country should have, and you will see it with your own eyes.

-One of the most significant places is Dom Sovietov (also known as House of Soviets), which is a fine example of the Stalin empire in the 1950s.
+One of the most significant places is Dom Sovietov (also known as the House of Soviets), which is a fine example of the Stalin empire in the 1950s.
 It is now the place for Tiraspol city administration.
 And guess who is meeting you at the front?
 Of course, it’s Vladimir Lenin himself!

 As you walk the central street of Tiraspol from the State Theatre towards the Central Square, you will pass a mixture of all Soviet epoch’s architecture and post-perestroika scenery till you meet Lenin again, in front of the State Parliament.

-Enjoy the view from the bridge to the Dniester river, which gave the name to the country itself.
-Right next to it is situated the war memorial in the memory of those who fell in WWII, Afghanistan, and Transnistria.
-The T-34 tank that you see there, is a real combat tank, whose crew were killed in battle in Hungary in 1944 near lake Balaton.
+Enjoy the view from the bridge to the Dniester River, which gave the name to the country itself.
+Right next to it is situated the war memorial in memory of those who fell in WWII, Afghanistan, and Transnistria.
+The T-34 tank that you see there, is a real combat tank, whose crew were killed in battle in Hungary in 1944 near Lake Balaton.
 The horseman that you see at the same square is Generalissimo Alexander Suvorov, a legendary commander who is considered to be the founder of Tiraspol.

 3. Experience a mix of nationalities and cultures in one